tiborkubik/eshop-BDD-tests/README.md

 Wish List is a non-essential part of an e-shop.
 That means, that even during implementation, plenty of bugs might have been created due to the idea that this module is unimportant.
 That is the reason why I have decided to test this part.
 Especially adding new item to a Wish List, redirecting from Wish List to a product, removing an item from a Wish list and remove everything from a Wish List.

 ### Admin Product Catalog feature
 This feature tests actions within product catalog that is modifiable by an administrator.
-As the product list is being changed constantly in an e-shop, I have decided to test these operations that admin can do:
+As the product list is being changed constantly in an e-shop, actions performed with it must be bug-free.
+I have decided to test these operations that admin can do:
 - Filtration of products within list by number of filters
 - Removing a product
 - Removing all products